How to Get a Tax Refund

 The IRS has an electronic system in place, called “Where’s My Refund – It’s Quick, Easy, and Secure.”
 This is an online tool that can help you determine the status of your tax refund from the comfort of your personal computer.

-If you file a paper tax return, the IRS will typically be able to issue your tax refund within six to eight weeks after receiving your return.
-If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within three weeks.
+If you file a paper tax return, the IRS will typically be able to issue your tax refund within 6 to 8 weeks after receiving your return.
+If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within 3 weeks.

 Call the IRS to Check the Status of Your Tax Refund